 Depending on the location and type of the tiny house, a different safety standard might apply.
 For example, if the tiny house is built on wheels, the local jurisdiction could require that it comply with the same safety standards that apply to recreational vehicles.

-In cases like yours, where it has already been determined that the tiny house is a permitted land use, a good next step is to contact your local building department to inquire about what permits you must obtain.
+A good next step is to contact your local building department to inquire about the zoning, standards, and what permits you must obtain.
 A building official can help determine what, if any, construction standards apply to your proposed tiny house.

 Unfortunately, complying with building codes that aren't tailored to tiny houses can be difficult.
 For example, you might encounter a building code that requires at least one room of 120 square feet.
 That can be difficult to accommodate in a tiny house.